eriksquires/DuckDB-With-R/README.md

 # Data Migration Tips

+Kind of related to using duckdb with R is the overall process of data transformation.
+If you are using duckdb (or any db really) with R you are already involved in extraction and loading or extraction, transformation and loading (ETL).
+Somehow you have to go from data which comes from a primary source to data which your analysis and analytical models can take advantage of.
+In addition to the work you care about you may also be responsible for moving the data along to others to use with BI tools instead of R or Python.

+The modern data scientist/analytics engineer has to fend for themselves more often than not.
+It is rare we have the luxury of a data team to just hand us tables on a silver platter.
+If that is you and you have started going down the road of self sufficiency I have some pointers.

 ## Maybe don’t ETL

 One of the first things we need to do is get raw, dirty data.
 This is